virtuozzo/cloudscripting-docs/docs/troubleshooting.md

 # Troubleshooting

 Run into trouble with Cloud Scripting?
-Here are some helpful tips and specific suggestions for troubleshooting as follows.
+Here are some helpful tips and specific suggestions for troubleshooting as follows:

 * Log in to your Jelastic dashboard and open the link of the following type in a new browser tab: